- Home

 Brief answers to help choose the most suitable training in this area.

-It covers governance models, decision-making structures, strategic alignment, portfolio management, control, risk, compliance and performance measurement, helping to turn governance into real organisational capability.
+It covers governance models, decision-making structures, strategic alignment, portfolio management, control, risk, compliance, transformation, and the measurement of performance and value, helping to turn governance into real organisational capability.

 What is IT governance?

-It is the discipline that defines how the organisation directs, oversees, prioritises and controls the use of IT, ensuring alignment with the business, value creation, risk management and accountability.
+It is the discipline that defines how the organisation directs, oversees, prioritises, and controls the use of IT, ensuring business alignment, value generation, risk management, and accountability.

-What is the difference between IT Governance Foundation and CGEIT®?
+What is the difference between IT Governance Foundation, CGEIT® and Enterprise Digital Reinvention Leader?

-IT Governance Foundation introduces governance principles, models, roles and practices.
-The CGEIT® preparation course provides a deeper and more demanding view of enterprise IT governance, with a focus on value, risk, resources and integration into organisational decision-making.
+IT Governance Foundation introduces governance principles, models, roles, and practices.
+The CGEIT® preparation course develops a more structured and demanding view of enterprise IT governance, with a focus on value, risk, resources, and integration into organisational decision-making.
+Enterprise Digital Reinvention Leader expands the scope towards the structuring and leadership of digital reinvention programmes, with a focus on strategy, operating model, transformation, execution and value creation.

 Yes.
-One of the objectives of this area is to strengthen the ability to decide with clearer criteria, defined roles, relevant metrics, priorities aligned with the business, and greater control over risk and investment.
+One of the objectives of this area is to strengthen the ability to make decisions with clearer criteria, defined roles, relevant metrics, priorities aligned with the business, and greater control over risk, investment and transformation.

 Yes.
-BEHAVIOUR can support the selection of the most suitable pathway according to profile, responsibilities, governance context and intended level of maturity.
+BEHAVIOUR can support the choice of the most suitable path according to the profile, responsibilities, governance context, and intended level of maturity.

 Need help choosing the right course?

-We support the decision based on profile, responsibilities and governance context.
+We support the decision based on profile, responsibilities and the context of governance, decision-making and transformation.